 The eNB shall, if supported, report in the UE CONTEXT SUSPEND REQUEST message location information of the UE in the User Location Information IE. If the PSCell Information IE is included in the User Location Information IE, it indicates the UE was configured with EN-DC radio resources at the eNB.
 Also, if the Time Since Secondary Node Release IE is included in the UE CONTEXT SUSPEND REQUEST message, it indicates the time elapsed since EN-DC operation in the eNB was stopped for the UE.

+If the D-PUR Time Domain Configuration IE is included in the UE CONTEXT SUSPEND REQUEST message, the MME shall, if supported, store it and use it for subsequent paging and/or downlink data transmission.